8288tom/idomoo_fullstack_tech_challenege/README.md

 3. Ensure your S3 bucket is publicly available when files are uploaded.
 4. run docker-compose

-In order to use in Prod you'll need to configure nginx or other deployment method to serve the application.
+In order to use in Prod you'll need to configure nginx as reverse proxy or other deployment method to serve the application.

+To run the application locally I recommend using docker and docker-copmpose. clone the repo, make sure docker is running and run ./dev.sh

+This app will work with any Idomoo account ( & api key) the only limitations are that the parmaeters must have a description of "text" or "media" (not case sensitive) to distinguish between placeholders.
+Support for audio parameters is not available (as it's not part of the task).

 The task is as follows: